christopher5106/christopher5106.github.io/_posts/2016-03-07-symbolic-computing-and-deep-learning-tutorial-on-theano-and-google-tensorflow.markdown

 I gave a short presentation about [Google Tensorflow](http://christopher5106.github.io/deep/learning/2015/11/11/tensorflow-google-deeplearning-library.html) previously, with install instructions.
 For Theano, it is as simple as a `pip install theano`.

 Let's put things in order to have a great tutorial with mixed code and explanations and learn **twice faster** with mixed Theano and Tensorflow examples in one tutorial :) You'll discover how close the two libraries are.
+You can also use this tutorial to make your choice between the two libraries.

 First launch a iPython session and import the two libraries.
 For Tensorflow, we have to create a session to run the operations in :